-Because the report indicates plenty of room for improvement in the four counties, the health director said she is glad that there is a strong local system of partners and policymakers already committed to work on many of these health issues.
-"Our hospitals, clinics, and pharmacies are important collaborators, as are the many community organizations we work with in all four counties" she said.
+Because the report indicates plenty of room for improvement in the four counties, the health director said she is glad that there is a strong local system of partners and policymakers already committed to work on many of these health issues, which are prioritized in the Community Health Improvement Plan.
+"Our hospitals, clinics, and non-profits like the United Way are important collaborators, as are the many community organizations we work with in all four counties" she said.